 Credit: @skadadal on Instagram

 If you're looking for a dose of nature, bring your kayak to Six Mile Waterworks and go fishing, or trek the trails.
 Thacher Park is perfect for hiking, picnicking, and taking in sweeping landscape views from underneath a waterfall.
 A different kind of outdoor adventure can be found at nationally ranked Troy Farmers Market.
-Every Saturday, streets shut down to make way for dozens of local vendors to serve up their specialties, with live music and lively pets adding to the ambiance.
+Every Saturday, streets shut down to make way for over 100 local vendors to serve up their specialties, with live music and lively pets adding to the ambiance.

 Catskills